nbiish/tts-cli/PRD.md

 # CRITICAL: This is a PURE TEXT-TO-SPEECH model, not a multimodal model
 # The 'boson_multimodal' package name is misleading - this is used for TTS generation only

-from boson_multimodal.serve.serve_engine import HiggsAudioServeEngine  # TTS API only

-MODEL_PATH = "bosonai/higgs-audio-v2-generation-3B-base"
+MODEL_PATH = "bosonai/-generation-3B-base"
-AUDIO_TOKENIZER_PATH = "bosonai/higgs-audio-v2-tokenizer"
+AUDIO_TOKENIZER_PATH = "bosonai/-tokenizer"

 # System prompt for pure TTS generation (not multimodal)
 system_prompt = (